Cybergroup-Research/ignite-docs/docs/http requests/set-request-header.md

-In this example we set the `X-Auth-User` and `X-Auth-Key` request headers to call a private HTTP input node on the FRED Node-RED cloud service.
+In this example we set the `X-Auth-User` and `X-Auth-Key` request headers to call a private HTTP input node on the FRED Ignite cloud service.

 The code in the <code class="node">Function</code> node below adds these additional message fields by adding a `msg.headers` object, and setting the header field/values in this object as shown.